hitzhangjie/golang-debugger-book/book/5-dwarf/3-die-desc-code.md

 ##### 5.3.3.1.1 subprogram

-Functions (also called subprogram) may has return value or not, Dwarf use DIE `DW_AT_subprogram` to represent both these two cases.
+Functions (also called subprogram) may has return value or not, Dwarf use DIE `DW_AT_type` to represent both these two cases.
 This DIE has a name, a source location triplet, and an attribute which indicates whether the subprogram is external, that is, visible outside the current compilation unit.

 ##### 5.3.3.1.2 subprogram address range